crescendont/ln-scoring-algorithm-updated/README.md

       - Double click on the LNScoringAlgo file
       - Type ./LNScoringAlgo into Terminal.

+As long as you don't move anything, you should be able to keep launching LNScoringAlgo without any issues.
+You will have to go through steps 1 and 2 again every time you re-download the executable.

 ### Running the exectuable on later launches:

 It is still assumed that you are keeping the executable in your Downloads folder.